Doctors Note Logo

 • Medications: Some medications, like prednisone, can cause changes in protein levels in the urine.
 Also, acetaminophen, especially when take to excess or for prolonged peroids, can negatively affect the kidneys and might lead to similar issues.

-If you notice foamy urine and it doesn't go away, or if you have other symptoms like swelling or tiredness, it's important to see a doctor.
-They can help figure out if there's an underlying problem that needs attention.
+If you notice foamy urine and it doesn't go away, or if you have other symptoms like swelling or tiredness, it's important to get checked out.
+You can start by using a free symptom checker to better understand what might be causing your symptoms and whether you should see a doctor for an underlying problem that needs attention.

 Tell your friends about us.